Today's Articles

 This date celebrates the Gullah community's language, mainly spoken along the Southeastern coast of the United States, especially on the Sea Islands off the coast of South Carolina.

 The word is also used for people who speak the language.
-Many decedents of people who were brought from West Africa to the West Indies and to America as slaves speak Gullah today.
+Many descendants of people who were brought from West Africa to the West Indies and America as slaves speak Gullah today.
 The language merges elements from several West African languages with elements from English.
 Gullah has survived largely because of the geographic isolation of many of its speakers, although the number of people who speak Gullah is declining due to increased contact with other communities.

 During the late 17th century Antebellum South, West Africans who worked as slaves on sugar plantations in the West Indies developed pidgins.
 Pidgin is a simplified language that serves as a means of communication among people with no common language, such as the plantation owners and their slaves.